Stone End House Farm

 The camping and caravanning are provided on two acres of level grass only 60 yards from the lakes.
 Like the remainder of the grounds it is regularly mown and well maintained.
 The caravan site is open all year round and offers pitches for caravans, motorhomes and tents.
 Electric hook-ups are available and there is a basic toilet and hand wash basin but no showers.

 Camping and caravanning stays should be booked in advance and those staying on site receive concessionary rates on fishing at the venue.
 There are a number of excellent pubs and restaurants close by which serve good food as well as a local petrol station and convenience store, bakery, village shop and Post Office.

 Stone End holds quality fish

 One of the nice things about Stone End Fishery is the quality of the fish, and as a result the venue requires anglers to use an unhooking mat.
-Stink bags and keepnets are not allowed and landing nets must be dipped for a minimum of 10 minutes whilst anglers choose a peg and set up their tackle.
+Keepnets are not allowed and landing nets must be dipped for a minimum of 20 minutes whilst anglers choose a peg and set up their tackle.
 The use of stink bags is discouraged as they can potentially spread disease,

 Visitors to Stone End Farm are required to observe the 5mph speed restriction because of the possibility of children and pets on the site.
 They are also warned to keep their baits covered whilst fishing as Stone End’s own Collie dogs are extremely friendly and will be only too happy to help themselves to paste, pellets, luncheon meat and even anglers’ own sandwiches!
 Anglers should not to leave baited hooks unattended in the grass on their pegs for the safety of the bird life and visitors pets and are requested not to stand up whilst being photographed with fish.